eaglesky/CodingPractices/AlgorithmsReview.md

 ## Graph
 ### Knowledge(to be completed)
 * Representations(Refer to CTCI)
   * Adjacency list.
 V(number of Vertices) + E(number of edges) space for directed graph, or V + 2E for undirected graph.
 This is usually the preferred representation.
 Works well when accessing the neighbors is frequent.
 For fast edge lookup, just use hashset of integers(instead of list) as the element of arrays in the Graph class(Refer to the implementation of adjacency list in Robert's Algorithms).
 The list can be implemented with a HashMap or ArrayList(the latter can handle most of the porblems, so think of it first).
-The former works better if the graph is sparse and  it doesn't require initializing each element.
+The former works better if the graph is sparse or the key is not easily mapped to an integer.
 However need to know that when creating the map, if the graph is directed, the node without outbounding edges will not be inserted.
 So when getting the adjacent elements of a node, first check if the corresponding adjacency list in the map is null!
+Or better simply make sure all the nodes are inserted.
   * Adjacency matrix.
 V*V space.
 Fast for edge lookup, easier to represent weights, but usually takes more space than adjacency list.
 And has no way to represent parallel edges.
   * Properties.
 A free tree(usually just referred as 'tree') is a connected, acyclic, undirected graph.
 Let G = (V, E) be an undirected graph.
 The following statements are equivalent.
     - G is a free tree.